 Do Nurse Practitioners Get Sued?

+Can you sue a nurse practitioner?
 Although nurse practitioners may not have the same responsibilities for patient care as physicians, they’re still liable for their well-being, and patients can hit them with a medical malpractice claim.
 Nurse practitioners make up a small portion of malpractice claims, but they’ve been steadily rising since the early 1990s.

 In a study analyzing malpractice claims between 1990-2019, nurse practitioners have steadily been named in a more significant percentage of lawsuits, even though paid malpractice claims have fallen by more than half in roughly the same period.